firebase/firebase-functions/.guides/usage.md

 });
 ```

-When you deploy a function with `secrets`, the CLI will prompt you to enter the secret's value.
+The CLI will prompt for secret's value at deploy time.
 Alternatively, a human can set the secret using the Firebase CLI command:

 ```bash
 firebase functions:secrets:set <SECRET_NAME>